-About 260 miles west of Chicago, Iowa City is a town of just over 60,000 people (nearly half of them students).
-It's been home to thousands of writers in the last few decades.
+A UNESCO designated "City of Literature," Iowa City has been home to thousands of writers in the last few decades.
 Writers say it's a great place to work - small enough to provide an intimate sense of community and a relatively simple, inexpensive lifestyle, yet cosmopolitan enough to offer the culture and convenience of a bigger city.